oracle-livelabs/em-omc/operations-insights/capacity-planning-exa/capacity-planning-exa-ocw.md

       ![Left Pane](./images/exadata-insights-ocw.png " ")

-2. This will show the Exadata systems registered for Operations Insights.
+2. This will show the Exadata systems registered for Ops Insights.

       ![Left Pane](./images/exadata-systems-ocw.png " ")